UHDanke/gd_docs/triggers/level_visual.md

 ## Non-Bordered Camera

 Cube and Robot use a non-bordered camera.

-The camera behavior when moving up or down depends on the offset between camera and player and the player's vertical velocity.
-The minimum offset for the camera to start following the player is 30 units, the maximum offset increases with player velocity, maxing out at 160 units regardless of zoom or aspect ratio, with an ease rate roughly equal to 90.
+Camera behavior depends on mode.

+In classic mode the camera has a padding of 40 units and an easing of 40.

+In platformer mode the camera has a minimum padding of 28 units, which increases based on the player's velocity up to 159 units.

 ## Bordered Camera